tamaskis/secant_method-MATLAB/README.md

          1

-*NOTE: A more complex example is also provided in "Secant Method - MATLAB Implementation".*
+*NOTE: A more complex example is also provided in "Secant Method - MATLAB Implementation.pdf".*